lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

 dramatically, fantastic -- you're rich!
 If the price goes down, it's no big deal... that was "free money," which you wouldn't have normally made anyway.

+#### No, They're Not Stuck: How To Move Your "Lightning" Bitcoins To A Regular Wallet

+If you set things up the way most people do, you will probably be accepting a lot of payments via the Bitcoin Lightning Network.

+In some cases, the wallet or payment provider you're using may make it less-than-obvious how you can move that money from the Lightning Network to a regular Bitcoin wallet address.

+At the same time, if you are using a hardware wallet like a Trezor or Ledger to secure most of your funds (you should be doing this!), you need to send those Bitcoins to a "normal" Bitcoin address... outside the Lightning Network.

+The answer is pretty easy.
+First, if you have a mobile device which your staff are using to accept funds, you'll want to move funds off that device on a regular basis, to a device which is more secure.

+Since you'll need a second device anyway, install Muun Wallet on that device, or another Bitcoin wallet which makes moving from Lighting to regular Bitcoin addresses very easy.

+Then use your "back-office device" to move funds around.
+Leave the "front-of-house" device in the hands of your staff, with minimal funds on it in case something happens.

 ### The Boring Part: Tax Reporting

 First off, start by checking with your accountant (or accounting software) what